splunk/ctis-taxii-splunk-app/docs/ctis-taxii-splunk-app/docs/cti-mgmt/indicators.md

 Click on the Actions `⌄` downward-caret field button to show the available field level workflow actions.

-Then click on `CTIS: Add IOC field=value to Grouping`:
+Then click on `CTIS: Add IoC field=value to Grouping`:
 ![Splunk Platform Field Workflow Trigger](indicators_img/splunk_search_event_field_workflow_trigger.png)

 ## New Indicator / Add Indicators of Compromise (IoC) to Grouping Form
 Once the `Add Indicators of Compromise (IoC) to Grouping` form is opened via workflow action, fill in the Common Properties section with your required `Grouping`, `Confidence`, `TLP Marking` and `Valid From` timestamp.

+The details in the Common Properties are applied to all new Indicators that you create in this form.

 Then, proceed to fill in the details for the new Indicator.